cityandwool/danryland/_posts/2017-07-31-how-to-start-a-youtube-channel.markdown

 ### 1. Become a better communicator and story teller ###

-Vlogging has increased my confidence in-front of a camera.
+Vlogging has increased my confidence in front of a camera.

 It's helped to unite my thinking with my speaking so there are less 'umming' and 'aring'.